abstractic/js-owl-carousel-thumbs/README.md

 There are a few plugin options that can be used to control the HTML output of your image gallery:

 * `thumbs` this option enables the thumbnails on your gallery.
-* `thumbImage` enable this option only if you want this plugin to generate the thumbnails for you.
+* `thumbImage` enable this option if you want to use image thumbnails for your gallery.
 * `thumbsPrerendered` disable this option only if you want this plugin to generate the thumbnails for you.
 * `thumbContainerClass` this option controls the class name of your thumbnail container.
 * `thumbWrapperClass` this option controls the class name of your thumbnails wrapper.